 “Understanding how other people feel is a key to being a good writer.
 I also have strong visual memories and can easily imagine the places I’ve been as I describe them for the reader.
 These skills are more important for me as a storyteller than the skills I don’t have because I am dyslexic – like being a good speller and a speedy reader.”

 Patricia Polacco is a children’s book author who didn’t learn to read until she was 14 years old.
+She definitely fits well as one of the incredibly inspiring authors with dyslexia.
 If you would like to know what this was like for her, please check out this video where she explains it to a group of students.

 Patricia Polacco has written numerous children’s books, one in which recognizes a special teacher in her life who recognized her dyslexia and difficulty with reading.
 That book is Thank You, Mr. Falker.
 Polacco’s book Junkyard Wonders also touches on her own life as a child in school and is an inspiring read for anyone who would benefit from finding their own inner genius.